pixo-jray/modern-wordpress-development/deck.md

 ## Separation of concerns

-With a robust MVC architecture it is trivial for a front-end developer to theme with no very little knowledge of WordPress.
+With a robust MVC architecture it is trivial for a front-end developer to theme with very little knowledge of WordPress.

 ---

 ## Maintainability :wrench:

-- UI vs. Code
+- Simply writing more code (vs. UI configuration or plugins)
+- Having a framework to organize your code
-- An object-oriented code framework
+- Using object-oriented code

 <!--
 When functionality is added with more and more plugins and configuration screens it becomes impossible keep track of